Understanding the Building Permit Process in Los Angeles

 Permits for simple projects are issued as express permits.
-They can be filed in-person at a Development Services center or online as an e-permit.
-Express permits are issued when work does not require any type of plan review or approval.
+They can be filed in-person at a Development Services center or online as an e-permit, and are issued when work does not require any type of plan review or approval.
 Online express permits can be issued for different types of construction including:

 - Fire Protection